Strawberry Mousse Cake Filling

 - White Chocolate – You can use white chocolate chips, baking chocolate, or good-quality white chocolate bars.

-- Heavy Whipping Cream – Use heaving cream or heavy whipping cream.
-To make dairy free and vegan strawberry mousse cake filling use coconut cream.
+- Heavy Whipping Cream ā Use heavy cream or heavy whipping cream.
+To make dairy-free and vegan strawberry mousse cake filling, use coconut cream.

-- Freeze Dried Strawberry Powder – This is an absolute must in this recipe!
-I order mine online, but you can also buy freeze dried strawberries and grind them in a spice grinder or food processor.
+- Freeze-Dried Strawberry Powder – This is an absolute must in this recipe!
+I order mine online, but you can also buy freeze-dried strawberries and grind them in a spice grinder or food processor.

 - Powdered Sugar – You need a fine sugar like powdered sugar to help sweeten the whipped cream and give it a smooth consistency.
 I don’t recommend using granulated sugar or other types of sugar.